antaz/hikari/share/man/man1/hikari.md

 ----
-_hikari_ is a modal Wayland compositor and therefore offers several _modes_ for actions like changing a views group, mark or sheet as well a jumping to marks or grabbing keyboard events and layout selection.
+_hikari_ is a modal Wayland compositor and therefore offers several _modes_ for actions like changing a views group, mark or sheet as well a jumping to marks or grabbing input events and layout selection.

 CONFIGURATION
 =============